alexbevi/alexbevi.github.com/source/_posts/2020-01-26-what-is-mongodb-ftdc-aka-diagnostic-dot-data.markdown

 {% img /images/ftdc-002.png %}

 Working with _Metric Chunks_ is a little more complicated as they are actually zlib compressed BSON documents.
-We'll use the `jq` utility to only select the first chunk, though the following command can be altered to navigate to other chunks as needed:
+We'll use the `jq` utility to only select the first chunk and the [Ruby](https://www.ruby-lang.org/en/) interpreter to decompress the zlib data.
+Note that the following command can be altered to navigate to other chunks (not only the first) as needed:

 ```bash
 # bsondump < 4.0